torvalds/linux/Documentation/filesystems/path-lookup.rst

 One other place where walking down a symlink can involve leaving footprints in a way that doesn't affect directories is in updating access times.
-In Unix (and Linux) every filesystem object has a "last accessed time", or "``atime``".
+In Unix (and GNU/Linux) every filesystem object has a "last accessed time", or "``atime``".
 Passing through a directory to access a file within is not considered to be an access for the purposes of ``atime``; only listing the contents of a directory can update its ``atime``.